sujitojha1/EVA4-S6/README.md

 EVA4 Session 6 assginment

-## Step 1

-### Target .

-1. Set up and defining skeleton with Convolution block, GAP and Convolution block.
+## Baseline without L1 and L2 regularization

 ### Results .

-1. Parameters: 13,584
-2. Best Train Accuracy 98.53%
+1. Best Train Accuracy 98.53%
-3. Best Test Accuracy 98.34%
+2. Best Test Accuracy 98.34%

 ### Analysis

-1. Basic skeleton model doesn't meet target accuracy of 99.4% and model is slightly over-fitting.
-2. Parameters count is >10k

-## Step 2

-### Target .

-1. Adding batch-norm and drop-out to reduce over-fitting and improve the model efficiency.
-2. Iterate to find the best drop-out value (0.05 to 0.2)
+1. Accuracy > 99.40 consistently for 4 instances in 15 epochs.
+2. Model performance is good as difference between train and test is small.

+## With L1 Regularization

 ### Results .